debasishbsws/docker-in-practice/docker-in-practice-2.md

 We will containerize a simple Node.js application.
 Suppose you know Node and Express, then great.
 If you don't, then follow the steps.

+You will find all the code we use here in my GitHub: [https://github.com/debasishbsws/docker-in-practice/tree/main/code](https://github.com/debasishbsws/docker-in-practice/tree/main/code)

 1. Open up any empty folder.
 2. If you have Node installed, you can open up the terminal, go to that directory, and run `npm init -y`, which will create a `package.json` file with all the default values.
 Also, you should install Express by running `npm i express`.